magento/devdocs/guides/v2.3/graphql/payment-methods/braintree-vault.md

 ## Braintree Vault workflow

-1. Fetch vault payment method for customer with [`customerPaymentTokens`]({{page.baseurl}}/graphql/reference/vault.html) query.
+1. Use the [`customerPaymentTokens`]({{page.baseurl}}/graphql/queries/customer-payment-tokens.html) query to retrieve the payment tokens the customer has stored in the vault.

+2. Magento returns an array of payment tokens.

+3. The client renders the token information, and the customer selects a payment method.

-2. Customer selects stored Braintree payment method.
+4. Customer selects stored Braintree payment method.

-3. When the customer clicks **Place Order**, the PWA uses the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation to set the payment method to `braintree_cc_vault`.
+5. When the customer clicks **Place Order**, the PWA uses the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation to set the payment method to `braintree_cc_vault`.
 The vaulted public hash is passed with other optional properties in the [`braintree_cc_vault`](#braintree_cc_vault-object).

+6. Magento returns a `Cart` object.

-4. The client runs the [`placeOrder`]({{page.baseurl}}/graphql/reference/quote-place-order.html) mutation, which creates an order in Magento and begins the authorization process.
+7. The client runs the [`placeOrder`]({{page.baseurl}}/graphql/reference/quote-place-order.html) mutation.

-5. Magento sends an authorization request to the gateway.
+8. Magento sends an authorization request to the gateway.

-6. The gateway sends the response to Magento.
+9. The gateway sends the response to Magento.

-7. Magento creates an order and sends an order ID in response to the `placeOrder` mutation.
+10. Magento creates an order and sends an order ID in response to the `placeOrder` mutation.

-## Additional Payment information
+## `setPaymentMethodOnCart` mutation

 When you set the payment method to Braintree in the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation, the `payment_method` object must contain a `braintree_cc_vault` object.